 Deliverables and Performance Measure Withholding Payment.
 The Contractor may invoice 92% of the fixed amount each month.
 The Agency will withhold 8% of the monthly amount to assure the Contractor meets required Deliverables and Performance Measures as follows:

-Section 1.3.2.B Utilization Management - 3% of the monthly amount
+Section 1.3.2.D Utilization Management - 3% of the monthly amount

-Section 1.3.2.D HCBS Quality Oversight Operations 2% of the monthly amount
+Section 1.3.2.E HCBS Quality Oversight Operations 2% of the monthly amount

-Section 1.3.2.F Reporting - 3% of the monthly amount
+Section 1.3.2.H Reporting - 3% of the monthly amount

 In order to claim the withhold amount, the Contractor must show in the monthly performance report that each performance measure has been met.
 Determination of whether performance measures have been met is strictly and solely at the discretion of the Agency.

 Withholding of Final Payment.
 The Agency may withhold the last full monthly payment due at the end of the Contract until such time as the Contractor has fully completed all Turnover activities and completely closed out the Contract.

+The Contractor shall separately invoice the Agency for quarterly Medical Assistance CAC attendee pass-through costs, subject to Agency approval.
+These pass-through costs are not subject to the 8% withhold.

 1.5.3 Timeframes for Regular Submission of Initial and Adjusted Invoices.
 The Contractor shall submit an Invoice for services rendered in accordance with this Contract.
 Invoice(s) shall be submitted monthly.
 Unless a longer timeframe is provided by federal law, and in the absence of the express written consent of the Agency, all Invoices shall be submitted within six months from the last day of the month in which the services were rendered.
 All adjustments made to Invoices shall be submitted to the Agency within ninety (90) days from the date of the Invoice being adjusted.
 Invoices shall comply with all applicable rules concerning payment of such claims.